Home Warranty Electrical Coverage: What's Covered and What's Not

 Can I get home warranty coverage if my home has aluminum wiring?

 In most cases, homes with aluminum branch circuit wiring will not qualify for standard home warranty electrical coverage.
-Aluminum wiring is considered a pre-existing hazard and a fire risk, making it ineligible under most plans' normal wear-and-tear standards.
-Some providers may offer partial coverage after a licensed inspection confirms the system has been remediated (e.g., pigtailing with copper).
-Your best course of action is to have a licensed electrician assess and upgrade the wiring, then shop for a new warranty plan.
-Learn more about coverage options in our guide to home warranties for old homes.
+Aluminum wiring is considered a pre-existing hazard and a fire risk, making it ineligible under most plans' wear-and-tear standards.
+Some providers may offer partial coverage after a licensed inspection confirms the system has been remediated (for example, pigtailing with AlumiConn or COPALUM connectors).
+Your best path is to have a licensed electrician assess and remediate the wiring, then shop for a new warranty plan from a provider experienced with home warranties for old homes.

 Compare Home Warranty Options in Ohio